Mohanlal: Accolades

 In a career spanning near forty years, Mohanlal has received numerous accolades and honours both competitive and honorary, among them are five National Film Awards, nine Kerala State Film Awards and Filmfare Awards South.
 The Government of India honoured him with Padma Shri, India's fourth-highest civilian honour in 2001 and Padma Bhushan, the third-highest civilian honour in 2019, for his contributions to the arts.
+In 2025, the Government of India felicitated him with the Dadasaheb Phalke Award, the highest accolade in the field of Indian cinema, at the 71st National Film Awards.
 He was conferred with honorary Doctor of Letters by Sree Sankaracharya University of Sanskrit in 2010, and the University of Calicut in 2018.

 In 2008, while filming for Kurukshetra, in which he plays an Indian Army officer, Mohanlal expressed his interest to join the Territorial Army of India.
 But he could not, as men above the age of 42 are not eligible to join the volunteer force.
 On 9 July 2008, he was formally inducted to the Territorial Army in the honorary rank of lieutenant colonel by then Army Chief Deepak Kapoor.
 He is the first actor to receive the honour.
 In 2012, he was bestowed with an honorary title of Black belt in Taekwondo from Kukkiwon, South Korea.
 He is the first South Indian actor to be honoured with the title.